RMITLibrary/easy_cite/markdown/ieee.md

 *Note:* Although the example below has a volume number (151), it has no issue number, hence its omission.

-> [7]    F. Liang, J. Hong, and X. Zhang, "Fault diagnosis of real-scenario battery systems in electric vehicles using the multi-scale fuzzy entropy algorithm," *Eng.
+> [7] &nbsp;&nbsp; F. Liang, J. Hong, and X. Zhang, "Fault diagnosis of real-scenario battery systems in electric vehicles using the multi-scale fuzzy entropy algorithm," *Eng.
 Appl.
 Artif.
 Intell.*, vol. 151, Article 110670, Jul.
 2025.

 ###### end-subtype-content